rizwankareem006/youtube_trending/README.md

 5) Average number of dislikes for a single video in that category
 6) Average number of comments for a single video in that categroy

+# Algorithm

+### Common Graphs
+1. Scatter Matrix

-## Algorithm
+## K-Means Clustering
 K-Means clustering was performed on US Youtube trending data to study the properties of videos which performed well.
 ### Graphs Plotted
-1. Scatter Matrix
-2. Line plot of Cost Vs Number of Clusters
+1. Line plot of Cost Vs Number of Clusters
+2. Bar plot on the mean of attributes in each cluster
+3. Pie Charts on the categories in each cluster
+4. Column plot on the number of videos in each cluster

+## DBSCAN Clustering
+DBSCAN clustering was performed on US Youtube trending data to study the properties of videos which performed well.
+### Graphs Plotted
+1. Line plot of distance to the nearest point
-3. Bar plot on the mean of attributes in each cluster
+2. Bar plot on the mean of attributes in each cluster
-4. Pie Charts on the categories in each cluster
+3. Pie Charts on the categories in each cluster
-5. Column plot on the number of videos in each cluster
+4. Column plot on the number of videos in each cluster